Strategies to Proactively Drive Revenue Cycle Efficiency and Reduce Cost

 Having Certified Coders On Your Staff Is Key To Revenue Cycle

-Coding is always a key factor in healthcare billing, and keeping your coders up-to-date on rules and new or revised codes is essential to successful revenue cycle management.
-Having certified professional coders on your staff establishes a solid skill foundation, and as discussed in this article, providing ongoing continuing education by nationally recognized educators ensures that your staff will stay current with codes and coding rules.
+Coding is always a key factor in healthcare billing.
+Keeping your coders up-to-date on rules and new or revised codes is essential to successful revenue cycle management.
+Having certified professional coders on your staff establishes a solid skill foundation.
+Providing ongoing continuing education by nationally recognized educators ensures that your staff will stay current with codes and coding rules.

 Revenue cycle management is complex and not likely to get easier, although practical resources are available.
 Strategic use of useful outside information (from certified external partners) along with inside monitoring and solid practices, can result in a very proactive drive in revenue cycle efficiency management.
 Listening to auditing and coding support consulting companies, like YES, can be a valuable resource for this information.
 Contact YES to develop your plan for revenue cycle efficiency.